Thomas-Upfield/drep-metadata-cip/drep-metadata-cip.md

 - It is up to the client to check where these links go
 - Warning about linking to external links

+`donotlist`
+- Optional
+- If not included then the value is assumed to be false
+- A boolean expression
+- A true value means that the DRep does not want to show up in tooling that displays DReps.
+-- I.e. they do not want to appear in GovTool’s DRep Explorer feature

 `members`
 - Compulsory
 - The fields describing the individual details of each team member is nested inside this field.
-The nested fields follow the same format as the Registering as an Individual section below except with the addition of the `role` field described below.
+The nested fields follow the same format as the Registering as an Individual section below except with the addition of the `role` field described below and the removal `donotlist` field in the Registering as an Individual section (teams cannot choose to omit individual members without arousing suspicion).
 - Tooling MUST display the compulsory `name` and `identity` fields for each team member, all other fields are optional.

 `role`
 - Optional
 - To describe the speciality of each individual team member e.g. "Constitutional Expert"
 - A very short freeform text field.
 Limited to 80 characters.

 ##### Registering as an individual